Annual Salary

 You can get into this job through:

-You can get into this job through an able seafarer (deck) intermediate apprenticeship.
+You can get into this job through a Seafarer (deck) Level 2 Intermediate Apprenticeship.

 You can apply directly to shipping companies who advertise vacancies throughout the year.